PACTCare/Stars-Network/WHITEPAPER.md

 ## Conclusion

 This paper presents a first version of a distributed and decentralized metadata system, which tries to achieve high distribution, free accessibility, and collectability for digital content.
+The current status is far from perfect and we encourage everyone to participate in improving this paper.

 ## Citations